Queensland Road Danger Map Roche Legal

 The most dangerous roads in Cairns City

-18 crash black spots in Cairns City over the last 10 years, ranked by the number of people injured.
+16 crash black spots in Cairns City over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Cairns City ranks #40 statewide.

 157